uclaml/CS269-Spring2021/index.md

 Grades will be computed based on the following factors:

-- Lecture Note Scribing 30%
+- Lecture Note Scribing 10%
+- Homework 40%
-- Paper Presentation 20%
+- Paper Presentation 10%
-- Project 50%
+- Project 40%

 ## Schedule